emilps/fjelltg/src/pages/solutionCategory/2020-02-08-protein-recycling.md

   Fjell Technology Group, is a former supplier to Stord Bartz / Atlas-Stord.
-In the year 2000 we hired a group of key-personnel from Atlas-Stord with altogether 150 years of experience from market, process design and machine design to develop a new generation Disc Dryers named Fjell Turbo Disc Dryer (TD dryer).
+In the year 2000 we hired a group of key-personnel from Atlas-Stord with altogether 150 years of experience from market, process design and machine design to develop a new generation of Disc Dryers named Fjell Turbo Disc Dryer (TD dryer).